Experimonkey Logo

 What Makes Germany So Great at Recycling?

-Out of all the countries in the world, Germany is the recycling champion, recycling an impressive 67.9% of its waste.
-Let's take a peak inside the country's recycling culture to find out a bit more about why this is.
+Out of all the countries in the world, Germany is the Recyclingmeister, with Germans preventing, on average, an impressive 67.9% of their waste from ending up in landfills.
+Let's take a peak inside the European country's recycling culture and see if we can learn more about its secrets to success.

 Recycling helps give a second (or third or fourth...) life to things that would otherwise be thrown away.
 Did you know out of all countries in the world that Germany is the recycling meister, recycling about 67.9% of its waste?
 Meanwhile, the United States only recycles about 32.1% of its waste.
 Why is Germany better at recycling than the US?
 Let's explore.